 College of Education and Allied Professions

-Dr. Evatt-Young's research focuses on the intersections between critical whiteness theories and racial equity and inclusion in higher education.
+Dr. Evatt's research explores critical leadership and equity-mindedness in college administrators and students using critical whiteness and queer theories.
 He has presented over 30 sessions on topics related to equity and inclusion and student engagement at a variety of regional and national higher education professional conferences including NASPA, ACPA, NCORE, SACSA, and NACA.
-Dustin received the 2020 Dissertation of the Year Award from the Southern Association for College Student Affairs (SACSA) for his qualitative research exploring the complexities of whiteness in higher education.
+Dustin received the 2020 Dissertation of the Year Award from the Southern Association for College Student Affairs (SACSA) for his qualitative research exploring the complexities of whiteness in higher education and was honored to be selected as a NASPA member of the 2023-2024 Emerging Faculty Leader Academy (1 of 7 selected nationally).